nenadmarkus/pico/readme.md

 ## Detecting objects in images and videos

 The folder **rnt/** contains all the needed resources to perform object detection in images and video streams with pre-trained classification cascades.
-Specifically, a sample application that performs face detection can be found in the folder **rnt/samples/**.
+Specifically, sample applications that perform face detection can be found in the folder **rnt/samples/**.

 Note that the library also enables the detection of rotated objects without the need of image resampling or classification cascade retraining.
 This is achieved by rotating the binary tests in internal tree nodes, as described in the paper.